Kaitwonda/MyFIrstAI/README.md

 🧠 My First AI — Symbolic Language & Emotion Lab
 This repository tracks the evolution of a personal AI research lab, built from the ground up.
 It explores how large language models (LLMs) handle symbolic reasoning, emotional responsiveness, and internal recursion, and evolves toward tools that can map, compare, and eventually train more empathetic and situationally aware neural systems.
-📍 Main Research Goal:
+📍 Main Research Goal
 Track and visualize how different LLM architectures respond to emotionally loaded and symbolically recursive prompts — then map those responses across embeddings, activations, and token patterns to build an interpretable 3D render of symbolic cognition.
-🎯 Future Goal:
+🎯 Future Goal
 Use this insight to develop better training structures, memory shaping, and empathy-tuned models — AI systems that remember just the right amount, adapt to context, and behave more like an intuitive human.
 🧩 Templates (Development Phases)
 Each template builds on the last — from minimal symbolic testing to full neural visualization and training hypothesis work.